LaCreArthur/stripe-payments-js-course-upgraded/README.md

-## Fullstack Stripe Payments for the JavaScript Developer
+## Fullstack Stripe Payments for the JavaScript Developer - Upgraded to node 16, firebase v9 and stripe api "2022-08-01"

+Everything has been tested, it works both locally, with Firebase Functions Emulator or fully deployed to Firebase.
+You will have to set your .env variables, google account credentials, firebase project id and firestore configs for it to work.

+## Original README

 Build a fullstack [Stripe Payments](https://stripe.com/) solution with Node.js.
 Learn the following concepts...